-All handling of Sexual Misconduct violations will follow the appropriate discipline procedures dependent upon the status of the alleged perpetrator.
+All handling of Sexual Misconduct violations will follow the appropriate disciplinary procedures depending upon the status of the alleged perpetrator.
 Students accused of sexual misconduct violations will be processed through the Student Code of Conduct procedures.
 Employees accused will be processed through the appropriate Human Resources discipline process.